Belladonna and Opium

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

-- Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about belladonna and opium, please talk with your doctor, nurse, pharmacist, or other health care provider.
+- This medicine comes with an extra patient fact sheet called a Medication Guide.
+Read it with care.
+Read it again each time belladonna and opium is refilled.
+If you have any questions about belladonna and opium, please talk with the doctor, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.